I say that a lot. Not the most tasteful expression, and maybe inappropriate given my personal touches with the disease.

 Slowly at first, but if left unchecked it picks up speed.
 It metastasizes.

-Its been a bad week for people who do what I do.
-The context of the alleged sexual assaults is everywhere, and industry colleagues are shocked and overwhelmingly supportive of the victims.
+It’s been YET ANOTHER bad week for people who do what I do.
+The context of the alleged abuse is everywhere, and industry colleagues are shocked and overwhelmingly supportive of the victims.

 Though they’re also shaken by the alleged behavior of someone they’ve held in such great esteem.

-Many asked “how could I have prevented this?” and received very good, actionable, advice.
+In the past many asked “how could I have prevented this?” and received very good, actionable advice.
 I know I’ve learned a lot.
 I hope others have too.

 Though here’s what I would say: start with YOU.

-Keep yourself from going down the very dark road that leads to becoming the type of person or behavior you say you admonish.
+Keep yourself from going down the very dark road that leads to becoming the type of person or behavior you admonish.